Valheim-Modding/Jotunn/JotunnLib/Documentation/tutorials/getting-started.md

 * Place the project template into your ![VS Project Template Location](..\images\getting-started\vs-ProjectTemplateLocationpng.png)

 * Once you have your base project, select the solution in the solution explorer, hit F2 to rename the solution as required.
+Rename your plugin project, an all namespace references, then right click your project settings and ensure the assembly name has also been changed.

 * Rename the `PluginGUID` `PluginName`, and `PluginVersion` to match your intended base release metadata.
 Your PluginGUID should contain your github username/organisation.